CAIDA/bgpstream-tma-phdschool/exercise-2-pybgpstream/README.md

 As with the BGPReader task, you should configure BGPStream (using the PyBGPStream API's
 [filter methods](http://bgpstream.caida.org/docs/api/pybgpstream/_pybgpstream.html#_pybgpstream.BGPStream.add_filter))
-selecting updates data for a 1 minute window.
+selecting _update data_ for a _1 minute window_.
 You will then use a nested while-loop structure like the one shown in the tutorial to iterate through all Elems, populating a data structure with per-peer statistics.
-Once all elems have been processed, print the statistics to `stdout`.
+Once all elems have been processed, print the statistics to `stdout` or to a file.

-## Task 2: ??